 Ultimately, a shift to more sheltered practices will result in students reading, writing, speaking, and thinking like experts of their field.
 With a solid acquisition of academic language, the sky is the limit for all learners!

 Dr. Fleenor is the author, with Tina Beene, of the new book and training, Teaching Science to English Learners.
-Join us for the debut in Houston on June 13!
+Join us in Dallas on October 3!